goodmami/wn/docs/guides/lexicons.rst

-    id          -- the most recently added lexicon with the given id id:*        -- all lexicons with the given id id:version  -- the lexicon with the given id and version
+    id          -- the most recently added lexicon with the given id id:*        -- all lexicons with the given id id:version  -- the lexicon with the given id and version *:version   -- all lexicons with the given version

 For example, if both the ``2020`` and ``2019`` versions of the `Open English Wordnet`_ were installed, in that